nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 * Consists of Shrads
 * 5 transactions / second
 * up to a max total data read tate of 2 MB / Sec
+* up to 1,000 records per second for writes
+* up to a maximum total data write rate of 1 MB / second (including partition keys)
+*
 *